logo

 speaker

-Your next question comes from a line of Leland Gershel from Oppenheimer.
+Your next question comes from a line of Leland Gershell from Oppenheimer.
 Your line is open.

 speaker

 Okay, thanks.
-And my congrats on the quarter as well.
-Just teeing off the earlier comments on the decision to discontinue an MN.
-Is it fair to say that that was based primarily on biomarkers versus having to need to see lack of clinical response?
-And maybe more broadly, as we think about focusing R&D into the future, is it fair to say that our genetics can fly a fairly high bar with respect to go no go decisions, given the breadth of opportunity?
-And as you look to achieve consistent profitability?
+And my congrats to the reporter as well.
+Just teeing off the earlier comments on the decision to discontinue an MN, is it fair to say that that was based primarily on biomarkers versus having to need to see, you know, lack of clinical response?
+And maybe more broadly, as we think about, you know, focusing R&D into the future, is it fair to say that Argenix can ply a fairly high bar with respect to go-no-go decisions, given the breadth of opportunity and as you look to achieve consistent profitability?
 Thanks.

 speaker

-Now, I like that question.
-I think the second point is a very important one.
+No, I like that question.
+I think your second point is a very important one.
 I mean, we're looking for indications where we can have a truly transformative effect, not a marginal effect or an incremental effect.
-It needs to be a game changing effect.
+It needs to be a game-changing effect.
 And that's where we will basically put the mission of the company to work.
-And here, I think it's very well known and then that, you know, there are a couple of protein biomarkers in the urine, which would basically be broadly accepted as proxies for clinical efficacy.
+Here, I think it's very well known in MN that there are a couple of protein biomarkers in the urine, which would basically be broadly accepted. as proxies for clinical efficacy.
 So I was not close to the data.
-That was an easy activity in the company chaired by our chief medical officer who was close to the data.
-But I believe it was based on an easier father protein, your marker.
+There was an EDRT in the company chaired by our chief medical officer who was close to the data, but I believe it was based on an EGFR or a protein urea marker.
 Thanks for the question.

 speaker